EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/VO.HST.md

 ### VO.HST.hst_acs_zp_apcorr

 Aperture correction for HST/ACS filter and aperture radius.
-Package: VO.HST Description: Given aperture radius for photometry, and Hubble Space Telecsope (HST) ACS-WFC filter name, return the fraction,
+Package: VO.HST Description: Given aperture radius for photometry, and Hubble Space Telecsope (HST) ACS-WFC filter name, return the fraction, and error in fraction, of the encircled energy within the